 Note your time and put in your training log.

 Here are more workouts that are similar to Herschel Walkers workouts using only bodyweight exercises

-Question: Isnt there a book that he co-wrote about bodyweight exercises?
+Question: Isn’t there a book that Herschel co-wrote about bodyweight exercises?

 ABOUT THE AUTHOR